Biosystems-Analytics-Lab/shellcast/docs/ANALYSIS.md

 - Probabilistic Quantitative Precipitation Forecasting (PQPF)
 - Shellfish Harvested Area (SHA)
 - Contiguous United States, and as the 48 contiguous states (CONUS)
+- North Carolina Department of Environmental Quality (NCDEQ)
+- South Carolina Department of Health and Environmental Control (SCDHEC)
+- Florida Department of Agriculture and Consumer Services (FDACS)

 ## 2. Analysis and Scripts

 ### Preprocessing input data

-ArcGIS Pro is used to preprocess the input data.
-Modelbuilder was used to create the processing tools for each state.
+ArcGIS Pro Modelbuilder was used to create the processing tools for each state.
 Assigning shellfish harvested area rainfall threshold to leases within the area, checking and fixing geometry, and assigning appropriate column names to attributes tables are among the tasks.
-Contact the project PI for ArcGIS Pro project files.

 *Note*: Input data needs to be updated periodically.
 Currently, NCSU is responsible for updating input data.
 We may be able to automate updates if organizations publish shapefiles online in the data format we require.